stevenborkowski/project/README.md

 All pictures input into the model for training and predicting must be 92x112, grayscale, .pgm files.

+**face.c**
+Contains functions to call Python python functions using embedded Python api.

 **main.c**
-Used to call the afforementioned Python functions and store the results.
+Used to call functions from *face.c* and store the results.
 Compile main.c with the following command:
 ```
-gcc main.c -o main -I/usr/include/python3.9 -lpython3.9
+gcc face.c main.c -o main -I/usr/include/python3.9 -lpython3.9
 ```
-The filepath defined in main.c will have to be adjusted for whatever system the program is running on.
+Works independent of path.
+The only thing to be adjusted on different devices is in line 33 of **face.py**. "test3.pgm" must be changed to the name of whatever the program will label input images as.